Macroscopic bioinspired magnetic active matter and the physical limits of magnetotaxis

-In what follows, we set a general framework to study MAM (Fig.\ref{FIG1}), provide simple methods to measure all parameters of the model, characterize the phases shown by MAM at low densities, define the relevant dimensionless parameters at play in this system (See Supplementary Information S1 and S2), and provide strong evidence for our claims about the maximum dipolar moment for MTB.
+In what follows, we introduce a general framework to study MAM (Fig.\ref{FIG1}), provide simple methods to measure all parameters of the model (See Supplementary Information S1 and S2), characterize the phases shown by MAM at low densities, and identify the key dimensionless parameters controlling the dynamics.
+These results provide a calibrated basis for extrapolating the model toward the MTB regime.
 We observed the evolution of a group of these active particles for several interaction strengths and activities.
 Using this experimental insight, we implemented a model that accurately reproduces the different dynamical structures observed in experiments (Figs.\ref{FIG1} and \ref{FIG2}): free single particles, quadrupolar dimers, winding of magnetic vortices, unwinding of vortices into ferromagnetic chains, and multipolar clusters (See details of experiments and numerical simulations in Supplementary Information S1-S8).
 We rationalize these findings using dimensionless numbers that depend on the strength of the magnetic interactions between particles, activity, and angular noise (See Supplementary Information and Eqs.\ref{eqMotion}-\ref{eq2}).

 We explored an enlarged parameter space by using numerical simulations and analytic estimates to understand the main factors that impact in the different phases that MAM display.
 The phases found in our experiments are relevant for programmed self-assembly, and they should persist across different length scales \cite{kantorovich2013nonmonotonic,whitesides2002self,whitesides2002beyond}.
-The latest allows us to understand the physical constraints that affect key aspects of the evolution of MTB \cite{bellini1963,frankel2009discovery,blakemore1975magnetotactic} using the insight from our macroscopic experiments.
+The latter allows us to explore the physical constraints that may affect key aspects of MTB magnetotaxis using the insight gained from our macroscopic experiments \cite{bellini1963,frankel2009discovery,blakemore1975magnetotactic}.
+The system that we study is composed of bacillus-shaped active particles that are built with commercially available Hexbug Nano robots (HEXBUG Nano, https://www.hexbug.com/nano).
+We dubbed these macroscopic agents {\bf{MagD-bots}}.Vibration-driven robots of this type have been used previously in active-matter experiments \cite{patterson2017clogging,deblais2018boundaries,dauchot2019dynamics,boudet2021collections,zheng2021self,CarrilloMora2025Hexbug,Baconnier2025SelfAligning}, but their native sharp body geometry, and highly frictional material they are made, makes it unclear that the agreement between experiments and models is real or an artifact.